Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 the view of Lerici, sipping a beer.

-It is a very good idea to spend more days in the area, so you could look for the most convenient
+It is a very good idea to spend more days in the area, so you could

 If you enjoy photos and travel info, please like the following Facebook page by clicking here (you'll find updates with info, photos and new itineraries):